Sunday, 5 March 2017

 Conygar Tower and The Arches, Dunster

-Henry Luttrell also created Dunster deer park, planted trees on Conygar Hill and had a Sham Ruin also designed by Richard Phelps built 400 metres to the north west of Conygar Tower.
-It is known locally as 'The Arches.'
+Henry Luttrell also created Dunster deer park, planted trees on Conygar Hill and had a Sham Ruin, also designed by Richard Phelps, built 400 metres to the north west of Conygar Tower.
+It is known locally as 'The Arches'.
 There are two unroofed turrets either side of one of the arches, with the second arch at right angles to the first.
+Tracks were created to wind around Conygar Hill, so that the gentry could travel up to the folly via the Sham Ruin in horse drawn carriages.

 The name Conygar comes from two medieval words: coney (rabbit) and garth (garden), indicating that the area was once a warren used for breeding rabbits for food.